-Any reports of bullying will be investigated and appropriate action will be taken promptly.
-The response to bullying will include:
+Any reports of misbehavior will be investigated and appropriate action will be taken promptly.

+The response to disrespectful behavior will include:

-- 1. Intervention and support for the recipient of the bullying. - 2.
-Age appropriate and consistent sanctions for the student who bullied - 3.
-Guidance and support for witnesses of the bullying - 4.
+- 1. Intervention and support for the recipient of the disrespectful behavior. - 2.
+Age appropriate and consistent sanctions for the student who display disrespectful behavior - 3.
+Guidance and support for witnesses of the disrespectful behavior - 4.
 Where appropriate inform parents and involve them in any action and/or follow-up.